 - Once you clear the clutter, bring life to your office by bringing life to your desk – get a plant!
 Aside from the boost of color, plants are known to decrease stress and improve overall health.
 But, go for low maintenance; you don’t want to add tending a garden to your already full plate!

 - Lastly (and most importantly), let there be light!
 My dream office would have a south-facing picture window, but until that day, I make due with a skylight and some dimmable overhead lighting to avoid glare.
 I’m also considering jumping on the Himalayan Salt Lamp train since everyone seems to be swearing by them.
+Update: I did get the aforementioned lamp, but thanks to a co-worker's suggestion, I also bought a "Happy Lamp" to help me through the long, dark New England winters.

 Any virtual working tips that you swear by?
 Don’t keep ‘em to yourself!
 Please let us know in comments below.